 Clean Water

-All over America, volunteers are stepping into the gap to ensure our water is safe – and the Izaak Walton League is the only organization training, equipping, and coordinating these volunteer heroes on a national scale.
+Volunteers are stepping into the gap to ensure our water is safe, and the Izaak Walton League is the only organization training, equipping and coordinating these volunteers on a national scale.

 Learn more about our volunteer water monitoring program